Hellboy (2019): Witches And Giants and Cat People, Oh! My...

 2019’s Hellboy faces off against a tough crowd.
 Fans of Mignola's character have long been calling for a third del Toro installment, and naturally, when the studio responds with a version of the character that, for all intents and purposes, is basically the antithesis of everything del Toro worked to create, the fans are not gonna be happy.
 Obviously, when compared to the caliber of del Toro’s films, this 2019 attempt to kickstart another Hellboy franchise will always be inferior; however, to some degree, it’s being unfairly gutted.

-I’m not going to advocate that this version of Hellboy is a good film — in fact, I think it’s an objectively bad film — but I do appreciate that it sought out to do something completely different, even if it fails on its face most of the time.
+I’m not going to advocate that this version of Hellboy is a good film — in fact, I think it’s an objectively bad film — but I do appreciate that it sought out to do something completely different, even if it falls on its face most of the time.
 Not being a diehard fan of the comics or character — my appreciation mostly starts and stops with del Toro’s films — I was not bothered by its nearly 180 degree alteration to the character, though it will be a definite pain point for many.
 While I think it’s fair to be upset when a majority of fans ask for one thing and the studio doesn’t listen (for whatever reason), I don’t think it’s valid criticism when you dislike a film because it’s not what you wanted.
 That said, if you’re not a fan of Marshall’s Hellboy, there’s more than unfulfilled demand that you can cite as a negative quality.

 I would argue that about 80% of Hellboy’s issues stem from Andrew Cosby’s screenplay.
 Cosby worked as producer on 2 Guns and is co-creator of SyFy Channel’s Eureka, but Hellboy marks his first effort as a screenwriter, and it certainly shows.
 A whole article could be devoted to dissecting the script’s many issues, but its biggest faults by far are trying to do too much and not setting up characters or their connections in a clear or coherent way.
 Unlike del Toro’s films, which first focus on setting up and defining the character before delving too much into the comic book’s mythological playground of a world, Cosby drops us right into the story going a 100 miles per hour.
 We are fully exposed to this very large mythological and supernatural world, and the rules for it are never truly defined.
 We are subject to everything imaginable: zombies, witches, giants, changelings, cat people, demons, spirits, disgustingly disfigured and contorted sorceresses, and more.